Sign Up for a Free Account

 Historical note and terminology

-The history of candidiasis dates to the 4th century BC when Hippocrates described oral aphtha (thrush) in 2 patients.
+The history of candidiasis dates to the 4th century BC when Hippocrates described oral aphtha (thrush) in two patients.
 In 1861, Zenker discovered a Candida-like organism in brain lesions.
-A brain abscess caused by Candida species was initially reported in 1895 (25).
-In 1933 Smith and Sano identified the first case of Candida meningitis, but it was not until 1943 that Candida was successfully cultured from a cerebral lesion.
-Candida remained a relatively uncommon CNS pathogen until the 1960s when use of chemotherapeutic agents, glucocorticoids, and intravenous heroin rendered increasing numbers of patients susceptible to Candida infections (46).
+A brain abscess caused by Candida species was initially reported in 1895 (31).
+In 1933, Smith and Sano identified the first case of Candida meningitis, but it was not until 1943 that Candida was successfully cultured from a cerebral lesion.
+Candida remained a relatively uncommon CNS pathogen until the 1960s when use of chemotherapeutic agents, glucocorticoids, and intravenous heroin rendered increasing numbers of patients susceptible to Candida infections (54).
+Candida auris, identified in 2009, was isolated from the ear canal of a patient; by 2019, the CDC classified it as an urgent threat, and in 2022, the WHO placed it in the “critical” group of human fungal pathogens; Candida auris is considered one of the first pathogens in humans to have emerged due to climate change (37).

 This is an article preview.